-- 1. 1959 Peter Drucker's book predicts evolution to Knowledge Worker and Service Providers as foundation of economy in the 21st century. - 2.
+- 1959 Peter Drucker's book The Landmark of Tomorrow predicts evolution to Knowledge Worker and Service Providers as foundation of economy in the 21st century. - 2.
 1969 under Trudeau, highest marginal Income Tax rates were in excess of 60%: - a.
 Ralph Sazio restructured relationship with Hamilton Tiger Cats from Employee to a Contract with his corporation, which then employed him to provide his services. - b.
 Apparent goal was to shelter income in the corporation then take it out over time. - 3.
-1985 (approx) the CRA lost the Sazio appeal, with steps being taken to prevent a recurrence. - a.
+1970s the CRA lost the Sazio appeal, with steps being taken to prevent a reoccurrence. - a.
 Section 125(7) re PSBs was added to the Income Tax Act. - 4.
-1985 in Accent Nurses Registry recognized placement agency as employer when using individuals who provide their services as Sole Proprietorships (i.e. SPs) under then applicable Unemployment Insurance Act. - 1985 Message or All Placement Agencies, reversing TEG decision on Appeal and advising Placement Agencies of their obligations as Employer of record to deduct and remit CPP and El Premiums. - 6.
-1986 Wiebe Door case about door installers contracted by the job with Judgment based upon: - 1.
-Control - 2.
-Tools - 3.
-Risk of Loss - 4.
-Chance of Profit. - 7.
-2001 Sagaz Industries Canada decision adds the concept of integration as a factor to be relied upon by the court. - 8.
-2003 in Registry of Graduate Nurses, courts reconfirm Accent Nurses decision under new Employment Insurance Regulations. - 9.
-2010 Standing Committee on Finance (i.e. SCF) makes recommendations to the Minister of Finance to bring PSB provisions in line with modern times. - 10.
+1986 Wiebe Door Services Ltd. v.
+MNR case about door installers contracted by the job with Judgment based upon: - Control - Tools - Risk of Loss - Chance of Profit. - 5.
+2001 Sagaz decision adds the concept of integration as a factor to be relied upon by the court. - 6.
+2010 Standing Committee on Finance (i.e. SCF) makes recommendations to the Minister of Finance to bring PSB provisions in line with modern times. - 7.
 2010 Minister of Finance responds: - a.
 Rejecting the findings of the Standing Committee Report; - b.
 Comparing income tax rates to Small Business tax rates without consideration of additional Dividend Tax rates; - c.
 Claims it is a matter of fairness of tax rates, even though his comparison is flawed; - d.
 Considers SCF request unique to contractors in Information Technology sector absent an understanding of Ducker's concepts of Knowledge workers; and - e.
-Ignores the Theory of Integration which explains that ITA already had made allowances for different strategies to take funds out of a corporation (Salary versus Dividends). - f.
-2013 Government revised the Income Tax Act in its Jan 2013 budget as per its Oct 2009 commitment to do so: - i.
-Increases the penalties where a small business is determined to be a PSB: - 1.
-Disallows access to Small Business tax rate. - 2.
-Disallows all expenses deductions other than salary and wages. - ii.
-Stated goals include: - 1.
-PSB Income will be taxed in the year it is earned and - 2.
-PSB will not get to deduct expenses which are not deductible by employees.
+Ignores the Theory of Integration which explains that ITA already had made allowances for different strategies to take funds out of a corporation (Salary versus Dividends). - 8.
+2013 Government revised the Income Tax Act in its Jan 2013 budget as per its Oct 2009 commitment to do so: - a.
+Increases the penalties where a small business is determined to be a PSB: - i.
+Disallows access to Small Business tax rate. - ii.
+Disallows all expenses deductions other than Salary and wages. - b.
+Stated goals include: - i.
+PSB Income will be taxed in the year it is earned and - ii.
+PSB will not get to deduct expenses which are not deductible by employees. - c.
+Government ignores reality that such expenses (training, sales cost, etc) are paid and deductible by an employee's employer. - 9.
+2014 CRA versus Clinton Hamilton (Assessed as a PSB) - a.
+CRA offers settlement to Clinton Hamilton of 20% of the assessed amounts, following the completion of Discoveries held preparatory to going to trial. - b.
+Judge in Pre-trial advises CRA that it will lose its case if it came to trial in front of him - c.
+CRA withdraws assessment in apparent attempt to avoid precedent setting decision on PSBs.